SilveiraLeonardo/notes-forget/notes_general.md

 The highlight here is that the decay is not as bad as expected, and overall the representations learned as a whole are mostly conserved: the classifier overall accuracy is 72% by the end of the fifth task.
 This is significantly worse than the 97% one can get from training the neural network concurrently, but it is much better than the sequential learning result apparently makes it to be (with its around 19% accuracy).

-Particularly, some of the representations are kepts quite strongly, such as for the number 1, that is trained in the first task, and by the fifth task the linear probe still can classify it 89% correctly.
+Particularly, some of the representations are kept quite strongly, such as for the number 1, that is trained in the first task, and by the fifth task the linear probe still can classify it 89% correctly.

 And another striking fact is that this is the result for the network trained with no remediation for the *growing sparsity problem* - so this results are for representations with 90% sparsity by the end of the fifth task.
-In this case, it is well for us to suspect that we might achieve still better results with we do not have to live with this problem.
+In this case, it is well for us to suspect that we might achieve still better results without the sparcity.

 **Sequential training without growing sparsity**

 We perform the same test, now employing batch normalization to arrest the growing sparsity.

 | Accuracy    | Task 1 |
 |------------|--------- |